 As a person ages, the growth rate of hair decreases.
 This happens because the follicles simply do not allow for hair growth as quickly.
 By the time a man is in his late 60s, 80 percent of men have some substantial balding or thinning present.
 Elderly women are affected, too.
 After menopause, the growth rate of hair slows dramatically.
 However, most women do not lose significant amounts of hair to make it noticeable.

-Health Conditions Associated with Hair Loss
+Health Conditions Associated With Hair Loss

 Hair loss in elderly individuals may also have a direct relation to a disease or other health conditions.
 In addition, medications used to treat some illnesses can trigger hair loss.

-- Iron Deficiency: In some studies, individuals who have significant hair loss may be iron deficient.
+In some studies, individuals who have significant hair loss may be iron deficient.
 The iron deficiency could be caused by other health conditions or a poor diet.
 In fact, doctors have found that by improving iron deficiency in both men and women, hair regrowth rates are higher.

-- Hypothyroidism: Hypothyroidism is a hormonal condition in which the thyroid hormone is not properly regulated.
+Hypothyroidism is a hormonal condition in which the thyroid hormone is not properly regulated.
 This may be a cause of autoimmune diseases.
 Hair loss happens rapidly.
 For some, the hair thins considerably.
 For others, with a more serious form of the condition, large chunks of hair may fall out.
 Since this condition slows metabolism, this causes the follicles to slow in hair growth.
 However, when hypothyroidism is controlled with medication, the hair loss usually stops.

-- Diabetes: Diabetes can cause hair loss in some individuals.
+Diabetes can cause hair loss in some individuals.
 The stress of this illness causes hair to stop growing.
 When new hair does grow in place, it grows in slowly.
 Those with Type 2 diabetes may have hormonal imbalances, which can lead to hair loss.
 Effective management of diabetes may improve hair loss.

 Poor nutrition may contribute to hair loss in elderly.
 A diet that is deficient in nutrients causes hair shafts to weaken.
 This causes hair to break and to grow back slower.
 Some nutrients necessary for proper hair growth include: